Get State Funding Help

 - other approved customized learning services and materials.

 Gemm Learning fits under the online learning program category.

-The states with ESA programs are FLorida (Gardiner), Arizona (Empowerment Scholarships), North Carolina (Personal ESA) and Tennessee (Individualized Education Account), Mississippi (Equal Opportunity).
+The states with ESA programs are Florida (Family Empowerment Scholarships, formerly Gardiner), Arizona (Empowerment Scholarships), North Carolina (Personal ESA) and Tennessee (Individualized Education Account), Mississippi (Equal Opportunity).

 The states looking to add education savings accounts are West Virginia, New Hampshire, Iowa and Indiana.
 If you live in a state that does not have an ESA state funding, there are many other financial aid sources – some listed here.

 We wish there were an easy way to navigate this process.
 But there’s not.
 States vary significantly in their process as well as in the types of learners they will support and the type of learning help they will approve.
 Some ESAs, but not all, even allow students to use their funds to pay for a combination of public school courses and private services.

 The good news is that because Gemm Learning is a live human-supported service that targets autism, dyslexia and other common learning diagnoses, it has been approved or is on a list of accepted providers in a growing number of states.

 These initiatives are a part of the “school choice” movement and a response to the rising costs for schools of administering an IEP and providing special needs education.
 It makes sense for states to give families the tools and funding to find solutions on their own, the hope being that the child can get back on track – which is of course great for the student and for the family who worries about them, and it’s good for your local school budget as it potentially saves them added costs.